hkneiding/PL-MOGA/doc/setup.rst

 .. note::

    This installation guide uses the Python environment manager `conda <https://anaconda.org/>`_.
-If you are not familiar with conda you can familiarite yourself with it `here <https://docs.conda.io/en/latest/>`_.
+If you are not familiar with conda you can familiarize yourself with it `here <https://docs.conda.io/en/latest/>`_.

 1. Start by creating a conda environment and activating it.